 Optic neuritis is the result of infections and immune diseases.
 It causes inflammation in the optic nerve, resulting in the loss of visual acuity, blurred vision, and blind spots.

 Papilledema is the swelling of your optic disc from elevated pressure in the brain.
-It can lead to severe visual impairment and even blindness.
+It can lead to severe visual disturbances and impairment, and even blindness.

 Optic nerve compression happens when something puts pressure on the optic nerve.
-This could be a tumor or build-up of fluids.
-If left untreated, this can cause permanent loss of peripheral vision or even blindness.
+This could be a tumor or a build-up of fluids.
+Such untreated contractions can cause permanent vision loss or even blindness.

-Head injuries such as concussions can cause damage to your brain or eye.
-This may result in any of the eye conditions listed above.
+Head injuries, such as concussions, can cause damage to your brain or eye.
+This may result in any of the eye conditions above.

-If you notice any changes in your peripheral vision, schedule a comprehensive eye exam.
-Catching PVL early on will increase your chances of saving your vision.
+Schedule a comprehensive eye exam if you notice any changes in your peripheral vision.
+Catching PVL early on will increase your chances of saving your sight.